Thursday, August 28, 2025

 —with little logic—

-since death was once branded
+since death was then branded

 with the fire of the fleur de lis,

-but how did they lose the rhyme
+but is that how they lost the rhyme

-between sounds and wounds?
+between wounds and sounds?

 My boy T claims this